ptins/TweekOrTweet/README.md

 ### Grouped by Individual

-The first graph demonstration encompasses every tweet we've collected in our assessment of whether or not an individual is controversial or not.
-To see the graphs produced using RFR and this aforementioned 'controversiality' ratio, run the following code to generate an app hosted on localhost:8050.
+The second graph demonstration encompasses all tweets we've collected in our assessment of whether or not an individual is controversial or not.
+To see the graphs produced using RFR and our 'controversiality' ratio, run the following code to generate an app hosted on localhost:8050.
 Use the dropdown menu and search functionality to select the person(s) you are most interested in.
 The second of the two graphs shows controversiality plotted in time.

 ```
 python tpl-individual-combined.py